hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 sid₁	sid₂	sid₃	sid₄	sid₅	sid₆	sid₇	sid₈	sid₉	sid₁₀
 P₁  	P₁  	P₁  	P₂  	P₂  	P₃  	P₄  	P₄  	P₅  	P₆
 ```
-The rekeying process is similar to the bootstrap process but instead, it starts with an old ownership map and a new ownership map, each participant will generate a `TssMessage` out of each `SecretShare` owned by the participant in the new ownership map.
+The rekeying process is similar to the bootstrap process, but it starts with an old ownership map and a new ownership map.
+Each participant generates a `TssMessage` out of each `SecretShare` owned by the participant in the new ownership map.

 ![img_1.png](img_1.png)